nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 to hold the deframed data.

    1. Deframe the data into the allocated buffer.
+The deframing operation should read, but not delete bytes from, the buffer.

    1. Use `m_interface->route` to send the buffer.

+1. Set `needed` to record the number of bytes needed.

 1. Return status.